-Academic life at Toccoa Falls College centers on the Seby Jones Library, a two-story building located in the middle of campus.
+Academic life at the Toccoa campus centers on the Seby Jones Library, a two-story building located in the middle of campus.
 The library provides members of the college community with resources for their intellectual, spiritual, and cultural development.
-The library's total learning resources include holdings of over 150,000 volumes.
-Periodicals, including scholarly journals, total 200 current subscriptions.
+The library's total learning resources include holdings of over 145,000 volumes.
+Periodicals, including scholarly journals, total 225 current subscriptions.
 A retrospective collection includes both bound volumes and microforms.
-As a participant in the statewide GALILEO library network, the library provides access to over 150 databases, including over 55,000 full-text periodicals, indexing, encyclopedias, newspapers, statistical books, and Internet resources.
+As a participant in the statewide GALILEO library network, the library provides access to over 150 databases, including over 45,000 full-text periodicals, indexing, encyclopedias, newspapers, statistical books, and Internet resources.

 The library's main building houses the general book collection, the reference collection, the print periodical collection, the microform collection and the College archives.
-A curriculum lab for early childhood, middle grades, and secondary education curriculum is available to students majoring in the Teacher Education Department.
+A curriculum lab for early childhood, middle grades, and secondary education curriculum is available to students majoring in the School of Teacher Education.
 The main library also houses the personal library of founder Richard A. Forrest.
-The Thomas H. White Memorial Building houses the curriculum for the Christian Education Department majors.
+The Thomas H. White Memorial Building houses the curriculum for the School of Christian Education majors.